helmedeiros/blog/content/en/posts/2011-10-15-trabalho-remoto-resiliencia-e-amizade.md

 ---
-title: "Remote Work, Resilience, and the Power of Friendship"
+title: Remote Work, Resilience, and the Power of Friendship
-categories: ["Events"]
+categories:
+- Events
 date: 2011-10-15
-series: "Life in Porto Alegre"
+series: Life in Porto Alegre
 tags:
-  ["Dell", "Remote Work", "Family", "Resilience", "Friendship", "Leadership"]
+- Dell
+- Remote Work
+- Family
+- Resilience
+- Friendship
+- Leadership
+subtitle: Strategies for remote work and distributed teams
 ---

 _This is Part 5 of 7 in the [Life in Porto Alegre](/en/series/life-in-porto-alegre/) series._